TrellixVulnTeam/swahilipython_SCMU/Doc/howto/ipaddress.rst

    IPv6Network('2001:db8::/128')

-As with addresses, creation of a particular kind of network can be forced by calling the class constructor directly instead of using the factory function.
+As with addresses, creation of a particular kind of network can be forced by calling the kundi constructor directly instead of using the factory function.